SlatherOrg/slather/README.md

 By default, the generated HTML will reference locally hosted assets (js, css).
 You can specify the `--cdn-assets` to specify that you prefer for the generated HTML to use externally hosted assets.
 This can be useful if publishing the HTML file as a build artifact.

-By default, the generated HTML will referece to external CSS Source.
-On Azure Pipelines, external links get blocked and for that reason, there wont be any CSS styling.
-You can specify the `--local-css` to specify that you prefer for the generated HTML to use local CSS in a style tag.
+By default, the generated HTML will reference an external CSS source.
+However, on Azure Pipelines, external links are blocked, resulting in the absence of any CSS styling.
+To work around this, you can use the '--local-css' option.
+This tells the generator to use local CSS contained within a style tag, as opposed to referencing remote CSS via a link.

 ### TeamCity Reporting